 The court has a wide discretion to determine the extent of a director’s liability when they are found guilty of wrongful trading, which is usually in the form of a financial contribution order.
 Where the court orders a contribution against a director, it also has discretion to disqualify that director, potentially for 15 years.

 Fraudulent trading imposes liability where a company suffers loss caused by continuation of the business with the intent to defraud.
-The key difference between wrongful and fraudulent trading is that liability requires intent to defraud creditors.
+The key difference between wrongful and fraudulent trading, therefore, is that liability requires intent to defraud creditors.

 Dishonesty involving moral blame must be proved.
 Dishonesty is assessed on a subjective basis and only what the director knew or believed is relevant.
 There is therefore a higher standard of proof than for wrongful trading.